SargamDesign/sargam-design-methodology/README.md

 # Sargam Design

-A methodology for creating strong and scalable design systems.
+A methodology for creating strong and scalable design syFromstems.
 Based on the aesthetics of Indian Classical Music.

-From the foundations, design process, principles, voice and tone, to conceptual models, patterns, style-guide and documentation.
-Sargam brings all of these together in a way that allows design teams to learn, build, ship fast, and grow.
-The system that drive to scale, and gives flexibility for working with the unknown devices of the future.
+From the design foundations, process, principles, voice and tone, to conceptual models, style-guide, patterns, and documentation.
+Sargam brings all of these together in a way that allows design teams to learn, build, ship and iterate fast, and grow.
+The system that gives flexibility for working with the unknown devices of the future and drive to scale companies.

 ## Three levels of Sargam: